 *The house advantage figures above correspond to blackjack games that use eight decks.

-The Royal Match side bet is susceptible to advantage play but you must master card counting to beat it.
-Further information on this topic is available in specialized literature like James Grosjean’s book Beyond Counting.
+The Royal Match side bet is susceptible to advantage play, but you must master card counting to beat it.
+Further information on this topic is available in specialized literature such as James Grosjean’s book Beyond Counting.

 Buster Side Bets

-This category of side bets gives players one more reason to rejoice whenever the dealer breaks a hand.
-As the name suggests, these side bets win when the dealer busts by going over the maximum total of 21.
-The following scenarios are possible when buster bets are in action:
+This group of side bets gives players another reason to celebrate when the dealer breaks a hand.
+As the name indicates, these wagers win when the dealer busts by exceeding 21.
+The following scenarios can occur while buster bets are active:

-- The player obtains a blackjack and wins the main wager provided the dealer does not have a blackjack as well.
-The buster bet remains in action until the dealer finishes playing their hand.
+- The player receives blackjack and wins the main wager, provided the dealer does not have blackjack as well.
+The buster bet remains active until the dealer completes their hand.

 - The player busts and loses the main bet.
-The side wager stays in action if the dealer does not have a blackjack.
+The side wager stays in action as long as the dealer does not have blackjack.

-The dealer must always complete their hand whenever there are active buster wagers on the layout as otherwise it would be impossible to determine the outcome of the optional bets.
-The rule applies even if all players seated at the table have busted or obtained blackjacks.
+The dealer must always finish their hand whenever buster wagers are active.
+Otherwise, determining the outcome of the optional bets would be impossible.
+This rule applies even if all seated players have busted or have blackjack.

-The exact amount players can win depends on the number of cards in the dealer’s busted hand.
+The payout size depends on the number of cards in the dealer’s busted hand.
 The more cards in the losing hand, the higher the payout for winning side wagers.
-This category of side bets comes with relatively tolerable house edges but the percentages vary based on paytable, deck number, and the dealer’s fixed rules for standing.
+Although these bets have relatively moderate house edges, the exact percentage varies according to the paytable, deck number, and the dealer’s standing rules.

 Most Common Paytable |